How do you improve your customer reviews?

 In 50 percent of cases, the typical step following reading a review has been to visit the brand or business website – and this number grows to 69 percent for consumers who read positive reviews.

 Interestingly, only 11 percent of consumers exposed to a positive review continue their search and evaluate other brands (meaning 89 percent don’t!).
-This is an extremely powerful number pointing to the importance and power of improving your brand reviews profile to attract more potential clients.
+This is an extremely powerful number underscoring the importance and effectiveness of actions to improve customer reviews, enhancing your brand’s profile to attract more potential clients.

 How does a positive review impact your sales?